milesberry/milesberry.github.io/_posts/2022-04-27-practical-programming.md

-    younger discipline than mathematics, physics, or biology, and while there have been correspondingly fewer studies of how best to teach it, there is a growing body of evidence about what works and what doesn\'t.
+    younger discipline than mathematics, physics, or biology, and while there have been correspondingly fewer studies of how best to teach it, there is a growing body of evidence about what works and what doesn't.
 This paper presents 10 quick tips that should be the foundation of any teaching of programming, whether formal or informal.
 - [Why we should teach our children to code](https://helloworld.raspberrypi.org/issues/10), Peyton Jones, Hello World Oct 2019 (page 62ff).
 This article was a direct response to Andreas Schleicher (Director of Education at